Skip to main content

 sourceCompatibility11

-* Due to a dependency in opentelemetry-java that requires a Java 11 class, desugaring is required to use Embrace with a lower minSdk.
-With desugaring enabled, Embrace supports minSdk 21, though Gradle should be updated to 8.4 and AGP to 8.3.0.
+* Due to a dependency in opentelemetry-java that requires a Java 11 class, you need to enable desugaring to use Embrace with a lower minSdk.
+With desugaring enabled, Embrace supports minSdk 21, though you should update Gradle to 8.4 and AGP to 8.3.0.

 Why we don’t support every version

 Supporting very old versions of build tools and libraries has an ongoing maintenance cost.
-Outdated toolchains often prevent us from adopting newer Android APIs and features.
+Outdated toolchains often prevent adoption of newer Android APIs and features.

-To provide the best experience — modern APIs, better performance, and faster support — we intentionally follow the evolution of the Android toolchain.
-While we aim to minimize disruption and support a reasonable range of versions, we expect occasional updates to be necessary.
+To provide the best experience — modern APIs, better performance, and faster support — the Embrace SDK intentionally follows the evolution of the Android toolchain.
+While aiming to minimize disruption and support a reasonable range of versions, we expect occasional updates to be necessary.

 Our versioning principles